beansiava/myReactWebsite/Documentation/tasklist.md

 Current Tasks (max 3):
-- Update the footer font-color and trim the elements
+- Host the current version of main and test
-- Add a header bootstrap component.
-Spend time making it nice
+- Complete Resume and add to the current version of the site
 - Add props to the testimony component.